 About Tara Jabbaar-Gyambrah

-Dr. Tara Jabbaar-Gyambrah, director of the academic success and persistence has over sixteen years of experience in higher education serving as an accomplished leader in the community.
+Dr. Tara Jabbaar-Gyambrah, executive director of the academic success and persistence has over seventeen years of experience in higher education serving as an accomplished leader in the community.
 Throughout her career as an advocate for students, she has worked tirelessly to propel people to their purpose through strategic action.
 Dr. Tara's diversity of experiences include but are not limited to: teaching innovative courses in the sociology and interdisciplinary departments, program implementation for advanced manufacturing industries, service learning, and academic advisement.